RubberDuckE/IL-Plates-Hashmap/README.md

 ### Description

 This project creates a hashmap of Illinois license plates that are stored in the "tickets" text file.
-The license plates are first filtered out based on the following two categories:
+The license plates are first filtered out and checked if they are valid or not based on the following two categories:

 1. Personalized:
      letters and numbers, with a space between the letters